kudobuilder/kudo/docs/CLIUsage.md

 This document demonstrates how to use the CLI but also shows what happens in `Maestro` under the hood, which can be helpful when troubleshooting.

+There are two CLIs you can use at the moment:

+- Maestrctl
+- Kubectl Maestro Plugin

+## Maestroctl

 The usage is intended to make your life easier when working with `Maestro`.
-A work flow would look lik this:
+A work flow would look like this:

 1) You get a list of all available Instances deployed by `Maestro`
 2) You get the status the particular Instance of interest